How to stop hearing loss bullying

 Even though my hearing loss wasn’t diagnosed until I was 27, I remember the difficulty I had hearing as a child.
 In grade school, I struggled to hear lessons via headphones.
 When an audiologist tested my hearing, he told my parents I had normal hearing but had trouble paying attention.
 A second opinion wasn’t sought.
 I went through school and college convinced that it was lack of focus that made learning in class difficult.
 So, I overcompensated by staying hyper-focused and a bookworm, graduating at the top of my high school class and with honors in college.
 I grew up being told that I was book smart but lacking in common sense, that I seemed to be in my own little world, that I had selective hearing.
 All of these comments, when put in context with an undiagnosed hearing loss, could be misconstrued as a form of bullying.
 That is why I started Stop Hearing Loss Bullying.

 We must work hard to create safe opportunities for students and staff to address bullying.
 Hold anti-bullying rallies in mainstream schools and schools for the deaf.
 Nominate peer models to take bullied students under their wing as advocates.
 Train school staff to look for signs of hearing loss bullying, such as spreading of rumors, name calling, student-imposed isolation, and physical abuse.
 Take Internet and texting bullying seriously by swiftly and firmly addressing it.
-And encourage all schools to watch the Stop Hearing Loss Bullying video:

 Is bullying for hearing loss limited to just schools?